 It’s time to put them head-to-head and judge based on brew time, skill level, and the quality of the end brew.

-1. Time: from Bean > Brew
+Time: from Bean to Brew

-2. Design & Aesthetics
+Design and Aesthetics

 Skill Level Required

 Coffee newbie?
 The Aeropress is very easy to use and requires no special coffee making skills.
 It’s a very straightforward process with an easy clean-up time.
 Both the regular Aeropress recipe and inverted recipe make a great cup of coffee with minimal fuss.

 The Chemex was made for more skilled coffee fanatics in mind, and this is reflected in the brewing process.
 Like the Aeropress, you will need to add your filters and preheat your coffee.